JokyHub/Developing_Python_Package/README.md

-# Developing_Python_Package
+# Developing A Python Package and Implementing Continuous Integration
-This repo shows How to develop python packages.
+This repo shows you how to develop python packages with submodules etc and implement CI using pytest.
 You may want to ask why do we need to write packages ?